filswan/go-swan-client/README.md

 - **gocar_file_size_limit**: go car file size limit in bytes

 #### Note:
 The **duration** time for offline deals is set to `1512000` epoches in default, which stands for 525 days.
-It can be further modified in constant `DURATION` of `swan-client/task_sender/service/deal.py` for customized requirement.

 ## Flowcharts